-Prerequisite: PSY 101.
+Prerequisites: PSY 101 and nine hours of Psychology or permission of instructor.
 The industrial and organizational setting viewed from a psychological perspective, including applicant selection, placement, promotion, training, and management.
 Labor unions and social/environmental issues are also examined.

 PSY 437 - Somatopsychology: Body-Mind Relations (3)